Hierarchy Takeover via NTLM Coercion and Relay to MSSQL

 This allows ultimately the attacker to make any domain account a member of the SMS Admins local group on a target server.

-It is important to understand that the SMS Admins local group (created on systems where the SMS Provider is installed) does not automatically grant full administrative access to the SCCM estate.
+I’m gonna start to sound like a broken record, but it is important to understand that the SMS Admins local group (created on systems where the SMS Provider is installed) does not automatically grant full administrative access to the SCCM estate.
 Membership in the SMS Admins group alone does not provide full access to the SCCM database.
-A user must also have appropriate database-level permissions.
+Again, a user must also have appropriate database-level permissions.

-As you will see below, we modify the SCCM database to grant an arbitrary account full administrative RBAC permissions.
-That’s it.
+As you will see in a minute, we modify two tables inside the SCCM database to grant an arbitrary account full administrative RBAC permissions.

 The Meat and Potatoes